Post-Concussion Syndrome Car Accident Settlements: How They Work, Mistakes to Avoid, and Insights from Real Cases

 ... then you should seek treatment, even if the car accident happened weeks, months, or years ago.
 Concussion and whiplash can both cause lingering symptoms if not treated.

 At Cognitive FX, our specialty is treating patients with lasting post-concussion symptoms.
 95% of our patients experience statistically verified restoration of brain function after treatment.
-To learn if our treatment is right for you, schedule a free consultation.
+To learn if our treatment is right for you, schedule a consultation.
 We accept some liens on a case-by-case basis.
 If you’re currently negotiating or litigating with an insurance company following an accident, your treatment here might be covered under your personal injury compensation.

 Can You Sue for Post-Concussion Syndrome?